-The Sarah Isom Center for Women and Gender Studies offers a “Graduate Certificate in Gender Studies.”
+The Sarah Isom Center for Women and Gender Studies offers a “Graduate Minor in Gender Studies.”
 This certificate is available to students already accepted for graduate study or currently enrolled as graduate students in a home department or area of study at the university.
-Earning a Graduate Certificate in Gender Studies indicates that the bearer has an area of concentration and specialization in the interdisciplinary field of Gender Studies in addition to and/or within their regular graduate coursework.
+Earning a Graduate Minor in Gender Studies indicates that the bearer has an area of concentration and specialization in the interdisciplinary field of Gender Studies in addition to and/or within their regular graduate coursework.

 Graduate students must take four courses (twelve hours) in course work dealing with gender and/or women’s issues.
 Students must take GST 600, Gender Studies Methodology, which is offered every spring.
 They must take at least one additional course outside of their home department; two courses may be listed in their home department.
 No more than three hours can consist of Directed Readings, and students cannot use thesis or dissertation hours to fulfill the overall course requirements.
 Students must maintain at least a “B” average in all courses counted towards the certificate and they have a limit of four years to complete it once they begin.